Curious Expedition

 - 0 % negative mentions

-Players report a deeply emotional experience, highlighting the intense highs and lows of gameplay, particularly when unlocking characters and facing difficult choices that lead to heartbreak.
+Players report a deeply emotional experience, highlighting the intense highs and lows of gameplay, particularly when unlocking characters and facing difficult choices that can lead to heartbreak.
 The narrative's impactful moments, such as losing crew members and the struggle to achieve goals, evoke strong feelings, with some players expressing that the game brought them to tears.

 “10/10 would ride the emotional roller coaster of not unlocking someone and thinking you wasted a whole game, just to realize you unlocked someone you didn't know how to get again.”